A Primer on the Dartmouth Alumni Council

 - All former members are invited to attend meetings; this custom was started by vote of the council in 1918.

-Much of the council's work is accomplished through committees.
-These committees are principally made up of and headed by council members.
+Much of the Council's work is accomplished through committees.
 Sometimes the work of a committee may include one or more non-members of the Council from either the alumni body or some other source.
-For example, appropriate staff officers at the College can serve as committee secretaries to coordinate the work of groups and provide accurate information to committee members.
+For example, appropriate staff officers at the College can serve as committee liaisons to coordinate the work of groups and provide accurate information to committee members.

-Committee meetings are held between sessions of the council as may be required.
-An outline of the functions of each of the operating committees is included below.
+Committee meetings are held between sessions of the Council as may be required.

-The Alumni Awards Committee consists of seven former recipients of the Dartmouth Alumni Award and a staff member of the Alumni Relations Office (committee secretary).
-This committee seeks strong alumni candidates that meet the eligibility criteria for the Dartmouth Alumni Award and selects three to four alumni recipients each year to be honored for a combination of accomplishments in Dartmouth volunteerism, career and civic involvement.
+The Alumni Awards Committee consists of former recipients of the Dartmouth Alumni Award and a staff member from Alumni Relations.
+This committee seeks strong alumni candidates that meet the eligibility criteria for the Dartmouth Alumni Award and selects two to three alumni recipients each year to be honored for a combination of accomplishments in Dartmouth volunteerism, career and civic involvement.

-The Alumni Liaison Committee consists of the president, the president-elect, and immediate past-president of the Council, the presidents of the Association of Alumni during their term on the Alumni Council, three current council members elected by the Alumni Council, and three members of the Association of Alumni elected by the Alumni Council.
-A representative of the Board of Trustees’ Advancement Committee may also serve on this committee.
+The Alumni Liaison Committee consists of the president, the president-elect, and immediate past-president of the Council, the president of the Association of Alumni during their term on the Alumni Council, three current council members elected by the Alumni Council, and three members of the Association of Alumni elected by the Alumni Council.
+A representative of the Board of Trustees’ Advancement Committee may also meet with this committee.
 The committee gathers feedback from alumni on topics of interest and shares this information with the Alumni Relations office, the Board of Trustees, and the senior administration.

 The Enrollment and Admissions Committee serves as a sounding board for the admissions and financial aid offices on issues such as general admissions, accepted student yield, financial aid practices, and nationwide and international trends.
 The committee also supports the Office of Admissions in coordinating and assessing the alumni interviewing process throughout the United States and the world.

 The Honorary Degrees Committee seeks strong alumni candidates for the award by canvassing the alumni body.
-It then forwards three to five names to the College Committee on Honorary Degrees, which makes the final decision regarding recipients.
+After a confidential deliberation process the committee shares their recommendations with the College Committee on Honorary Degrees, which makes the final decision regarding recipients.

 The Orientation Committee plans and oversees the orientation of first-year alumni councilors.
 Responsibilities include establishing direct mentor roles for new councilors, updating orientation materials and methods, and monitoring the effectiveness of current orientation programs.
 The committee is chaired by the Alumni Council president-elect.

 The Professional Development Committee works with the Center for Professional Development and the Office of Alumni Relations to help to generate program ideas designed to leverage alumni expertise in service to other alumni and students at Dartmouth.
-The committee identifies and solicits appropriate alumni to participate in professional development programs; shares information about professional opportunities serving students and alumni with constituents and current councilors; promotes college programs designed to encourage alumni to hire and mentor Dartmouth students; and plans and carries out on-campus career programming for students in conjunction with Alumni Council meetings in Hanover.
+The committee identifies and solicits appropriate alumni to participate in professional development programs; shares information about professional opportunities serving students and alumni with constituents and current councilors; promotes college programs designed to encourage alumni to hire and mentor Dartmouth students; and plans and carries out on-campus career programming for students.

 - A committee study to determine policy on alumni affiliation of World War II Navy students resulted in a number of these students being absorbed as non-graduate alumni members of the war classes.